ai-detected/ai-content-detectors/README.md

  ### P
  - [Pangram Labs](https://www.pangramlabs.com/) - Accurate AI content detection solution for enterprises.
+ - [PerfectEssayWriter](https://www.perfectessaywriter.ai/ai-detector) - A tool that offers one free scan before signup.
  - [PlagiarismSearch](https://plagiarismsearch.com/ai-content-detector/) - An advanced AI detector to evaluate the authenticity of documents or sections.
  - [Plagramme](https://www.plagramme.com/services/ai/) - A multilingual AI detector with a free version limited to 2,500 characters.
  - [Polygraf](https://polygraf.ai/ai-content-detector) - AI detector with features such as origin tracing.